Fulmine-Labs/LNRoutingVizualization/README.md

 1) Install Anaconda
 2) Clone the LNRoutingVizualization repository to your local machine and navigate to the cloned directory in Anaconda Powershell Prompt: 'cd LNRoutingVizualization'
 3) Install the dependencies listed in requirements.txt with 'pip install -r requirements.txt'
+4) Setup the cytoscape widget to render correctly in Jupyter: 'jupyter nbextension enable --py --sys-prefix ipycytoscape'
-4) Open Jupyter Notebook or Jupyter Lab from Anaconda (see note below for large transaction volumes)
+5) Open Jupyter Notebook or Jupyter Lab from Anaconda (see note below for large transaction volumes)
-5) Open _LN Routing Node Visualization.ipynb_ from the cloned directory inside Jupyter
+6) Open _LN Routing Node Visualization.ipynb_ from the cloned directory inside Jupyter
-6) Use RTL to export transactions into a CSV file and copy it into the same LNRoutingVizualization directory
+7) Use RTL to export transactions into a CSV file and copy it into the same LNRoutingVizualization directory
-7) Modify the call to load_data(), as needed, to point at the RTL transaction file
+8) Modify the call to load_data(), as needed, to point at the RTL transaction file
-8) In Jupyter 'Run All Cells'
+9) In Jupyter 'Run All Cells'

 ## Screenshots